SweshSec/CDA-SIEM/20210308-1-python-SweshSec-master/README.md

 ## Protect My Secrets

-The government of an undisclosed country needs your help to strengthen this secret management API that they use everyday
+Needs your help to strengthen this secret management API that they use everyday

 ### Goal